ProVal-Tech/Strapper/README.md

 # Import Strapper
 Import-Module Strapper

-# Writes to the log file
+# Writes to the log file, the Information stream, and the
 Write-Log -Message 'It works!'

-# Writes to the log file and to the console.
-Write-Log -Message 'It writes to the console!' -InformationAction 'Continue'
 ```